datacentricdesign/iob22/computational-thinking/02-vending-machine/step6.md

 ---

-In step 5 from the first assignment we covered the concept and importance of Debugging.
+In step 5 from the first assignment, we covered the concept and importance of Debugging.

 Logging while writing code helps us understand when events have happened when executing our code, which is useful for us to understand what went wrong when our code resulted in unexpected behaviour.